AppleTreeNFT/AppleTreeNFT-Whitepaper/README.md

 ## Gen Zero Trees

-Trees can only be created in two ways:

-1. Gen Zero (generation zero) TREEs are created by the DAO (see gen zero minting guidelines for more info).
+Gen Zero (generation zero) TREEs are created by the DAO (see gen zero minting guidelines for more info).
 These TREEs will be either immediately put up for sale publicly in the game marketplace (with the DAO as the sale beneficiary) _or_ they will be minted to a member of one of the gen zero beneficiary groups.

 <br/>

 ## TREE Breeding